Practivio/amazon/content/products/fiskars-surecut-portable-cutter-binder-B07169QC3P/index.md

 ---
 title: "Fiskars SureCut Portable Cutter Binder"
-description: "logan graphics portable mat cutter: Data-driven ranking using the Practivio Score™.
+description: "fiskars paper punches: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["logan graphics portable mat cutter"]
+keywords: ["fiskars paper punches"]
-seo_title: "logan graphics portable mat cutter — Compare (2025)"
+seo_title: "fiskars paper punches — Compare (2025)"
 canonicalURL: "/products/fiskars-surecut-portable-cutter-binder-B07169QC3P/"
 ---

-**🛒 Practivio Score™:** 728 — _Compare_
+**🛒 Practivio Score™:** 815 — _Compare_

-*If you're comparing **logan graphics portable mat cutter**, **[Fiskars SureCut Portable Cutter Binder](https://www.amazon.com/dp/B07169QC3P?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **fiskars paper punches**, **[Fiskars SureCut Portable Cutter Binder](https://www.amazon.com/dp/B07169QC3P?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Fiskars SureCut Portable Cutter Binder” on Amazon](https://www.amazon.com/dp/B07169QC3P?tag=practivio-20) Among Mat Cutter Bladeses, this Mat Cutter Blades places **162 of 287**.
+[Shop “Fiskars SureCut Portable Cutter Binder” on Amazon](https://www.amazon.com/dp/B07169QC3P?tag=practivio-20) Among Paper Craft Toolses, this Paper Craft Tools places **191 of 297**.
-It is classified in the **Balanced Choice tier**, where Practivio lists it under **Compare** for further evaluation.
+It is classified in the **Top Tier tier**, where Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: ranked 172 among 287 (top 60% in affordability).
+Price: ranked 224 among 297 (top 76% in affordability).
-Reviews: ranked 221 among 287 (top 78% by volume).
+Reviews: ranked 241 among 297 (top 82% by volume).
-Rating: ranked 206 among 287 (top 72% for stars).
+Rating: ranked 202 among 297 (top 69% for stars).
-Demand: ranked 57 among 287 (top 20% for current demand).
+Demand: ranked 122 among 297 (top 42% for current demand).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-Currently, the Hidden Gem in Balanced Choice registers a Practivio Score™ of 926.00.
+Currently, the Hidden Gem in Top Tier registers a Practivio Score™ of 1081.00.
-This pick trails the Hidden Gem by 198.00 points.
+This pick trails the Hidden Gem by 266.00 points.
 Use this as a guidepost when comparing within the tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00HV4VV92?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07LFHSRNB?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Products that fail to meet entry thresholds are excluded.